meta53/XirisBot/README.md

 **bot_melee.mac** Standard melee class macro

 ## Commands
 While there are *many* commands built into XirisBot, only a few are generally needed to start.
 It is recommended that you create hotkeys for these however it is comfortable to use, primarily on your MT.
 Note that these examples use `/rs` which is raidsay, you could also do this with `/dgt` which tells all toons online the same thing.
+A full command list will follow under the detailed library descriptions.

 ### Attack
 Hotkey that is used on the MT to call assist on the MT's current target, and has the MT attack the target as well.